-A majority of Americans take out loans to pay for their new vehicles — as of 2019, total auto loan debt in the U.S. was nearly $1.2 trillion.
-Instead of borrowing to buy a car, about 30 percent of drivers decide to lease their vehicle, effectively borrowing the car from a dealer for a set amount of time.
+A majority of Americans take out loans to pay for their new vehicles — as of 2024, the total auto loan debt in the U.S. was approximately $1.6 trillion.
+Instead of borrowing to buy a car, about 20 percent of drivers decide to lease their vehicle, effectively borrowing the car from a dealer for a set amount of time.

 Those who finance or lease a vehicle are expected to pay the lender or dealer according to the loan or lease terms.
 If a driver stops making payments, the lender can repossess the car.
-About two percent of car loans and leases in 2019 were delinquent, meaning the driver was at least 30 days past due on paying.
+Unfortunately, the latest data from the Federal Reserve Board shows that nonpayment on auto loans is up — and that about 4.59 percent of car loans are delinquent by 90 days or more.

 Someone has to have the job of repossessing delinquent vehicles.
 Depending on your disposition and skill set, that someone could be you.
-In this guide, we’ll discuss becoming a repo person and what it takes to become a repo man.
+In this guide, we’ll discuss how to become a repo man, including what it takes to become a repo agent and how to get a repo license.

 Table of Contents